 Mathematics is about thinking and describing, analysing and creating – it has changed the world.
 It can stimulate moments of awe and wonder as learners notice a connection or pattern for the first time.
 It encourages independence and the ability to make decisions based on evidence, reasoning and logic.
 The language of mathematics is international: it transcends cultural boundaries and is the result of human endeavour over thousands of years.
 No wonder it has such an important place on the school timetable.

 The most important quality that all student teachers on our course possess is a passion for mathematics and sharing their passion with young people.
-Many graduates who consider teaching geography hold a second-class degree or higher in mathematics or statistics, or may have developed a higher-level understanding of mathematics through studying physics, engineering, architecture or a science-based degree.
+Many graduates who consider teaching mathematics hold a second-class degree or higher in mathematics or statistics, or may have developed a higher-level understanding of mathematics through studying physics, engineering, architecture or a science-based degree.

-If you have had a break from studying your specialist subject, have developed your subject knowledge within the workplace, or hold an A Level in geography but have an unrelated degree, then you may require a Subject Knowledge Enhancement (SKE) course prior to starting the training programme.
+If you have had a break from studying your specialist subject, have developed your subject knowledge within the workplace, or hold an A Level in mathematics but have an unrelated degree, then you may require a Subject Knowledge Enhancement (SKE) course prior to starting the training programme.
 SKE courses require 25 hours per week of study, although part time options are also available.
 Several providers offer 100% online courses so that you can complete the course around other commitments.
 The amount of SKE required will be determined at interview, and it is important to apply as early as possible in the application cycle if you are hoping to enrol on an SKE course in the event that you are offered, and accept, a place on the course.